InsightsByIvy/FinTech-User-Analytics/README.md

 This project incorporates both exploratory visualisations in Python notebooks and an interactive Tableau dashboard to gain insights into user behaviour and engagement.

 ### Notebook Visualisations
-To understand the distribution and variability of key numerical features, we plotted:
+To understand the distribution and variability of key numerical features, the following plots were created:

  * Histograms for:
     * `age`